EricGebhart/Simple_Process_REPL/README.md

 # Simple Process REPL

+** Readme under re-construction **
+_This feels like 5 readmes in a row.
+This is all a little bit to verbose, repeated, and disorganized, but I figure too much information is better than not enough.
+Continuing to edit as I go._

-Get your favorite python libraries that do things, and start scripting process applications that do composeable things out of them.
+Get your favorite python libraries that do things, and start composing process applications that do more complicated things out of them.

+So you have something you know you can code up in python.
+It's got some data to keep track of, It's got configuration settings, it does some things, communicates with a device, generates some barcodes, flashes and tests an IoT device, downloads an image and creates a bootable sdcard with all the steps required... etc.

+SPR handles the foundation, It manages logging and yaml configurations.
+It has integrated help, and can be fully introspected within it's self.

+It can be configured to run as an application, which will execute once, or in a loop over and over.
+Help is fully configurable to complete the illusion.
+At the same time it has extensive internal help.

+When run as a REPL SPR has history, tab completion, and complete access to all functionality within your application.

+SPR gives you a tree of data to hold everything you could want.
+It has a simple expandable data tree defined in yaml.
+Configurations for everything.

+This allows you to write simple functions which set and get their configuration and stateful data in the tree, and/or interact with other things.
+There is a notion of devices, there are simple dialogs and cli prompts,

+## To sum up.
 This is a really stupid interpreter, connected to a configuration and application state which is a big tree of Yaml.
-Throw in a module of python functions and  you've got an application with a Read Eval Print loop.
+Throw in a module of python functions and  you've got an application with a REPL.
+(Read Eval Print loop).

 ## The parts.